twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 7. Create a vector in Rstudio for the counts you determined above.
 Create a corresponding vector for the labels (i.e. missense, frameshift, ... etc).
 Combine these vectors into a simple data frame (see Swirl course or the stats.R file from our lessons and check under Fisher's exact test for reference on how to create vectors and simple data frames from vectors)

-8. Make a barplot in Rstudio to visualize the variant consequence counts from Qn6 and Qn7 (Feel free to play with various colours and designs).
+8. Make an informative barplot in Rstudio to visualise the variant consequence counts from Qn6 using the data frame created in Q7 (Feel free to play with various colours and designs).
 If the x-axis looks crowded, try the bar plot with horizontal bars.
 Alternatively, group the non-synonymous variants together.

 ### Exercise 5:

 1. Run the **samtools depth** command to obtain the read depth for **NA19017_ldlr.bam** and **NA19475_ldlr.bam** and save the output to **NA19017_ldlr_depth.txt** and **NA19475_ldlr_depth.txt**, respectively.
 2. Open a new Rscript file in your Rstudio (see the New File icon at the top left of the window).
 Import the NA19017_ldlr_depth.txt and NA19475_ldlr_depth.txt files into your Rstudio.